marcinduma/LTRCLD-2557/docs/infra-config-msite.md

 **Let's now explore possibilites of Cisco Nexus Dashboard Orchestrator!**

+Nexus Dashboard Orchestrator(NDO) is working as an Application/Service on top of Nexus Dashboard(ND) appliance cluster.
+Such architecture allows for deployment simplicity, easy maintainace and upgrades, as well as efficient resource use.
+NDO is one of many application which can co-exist on ND cluster at the same time.

 ### 1. NDO Service Introduction

 In the navigation menu on the left go to **"Admin Console"**